szhayes/ansible-stuff/usergames/Problem-Solving-a-New-Automation.md

 So what was our approach to success:

-1. Define our problem, know what we want to acheive and all the characteristics we could think of to be successul.
+1. Define our problem, know what we want to achieve and all the characteristics we could think of to be successul.
 2. Solve one issue at a time.
 Be iterative, eat the elephant one bite at a time.
 3. You will encounter issues along the way that will take you will not forsee.
 4. Keep checking against our criteria did we acheive success.